cobbr/Judge/README.md

 $ ./setup/install.sh
 ```

-The commands for installation on Windows is just as simple, however dependencies can be problematic.
+The commands for installation on Windows are just as simple, however dependencies can be problematic.
 Judge is dependent on python.
 It assumes that it is already installed, and that python.exe is added to your PATH.
 Be sure python is setup correctly before attempting to install Judge.
-Judge is also dependent on Erlang and RabbitMQ (Judge uses the python celery package for forking background processes which requires these programs), and it **will** attempt to download and install them upon execution of Judge's install script:
+Judge is also dependent on Erlang and RabbitMQ (Judge uses the python `celery` package for forking background processes which requires these programs), and it **will** attempt to download and install them upon execution of Judge's install script (this can take a few minutes):

 ```
 PS> git clone https://github.com/cobbr/Judge